apryakhin/legion.stanford.edu/publications.md

 independence of program data, and tasks, functions that perform computations on regions.
-We describe a runtime system that dynamically extracts parallelism from Legion programs, using a distributed, parallel scheduling algorithm that identiﬁes both independent tasks and nested parallelism.
+We describe a runtime system that dynamically extracts parallelism from Legion programs, using a distributed, parallel scheduling algorithm that identifies both independent tasks and nested parallelism.
 Legion also enables explicit, programmer controlled movement of data through the memory hierarchy and placement of tasks based on locality information via a novel mapping interface.
-We evaluate our Legion implementation on three applications: ﬂuid-ﬂow on a regular grid, a three-level AMR code solving a heat diffusion equation, and a circuit simulation.
+We evaluate our Legion implementation on three applications: fluid-flow on a regular grid, a three-level AMR code solving a heat diffusion equation, and a circuit simulation.